 Start Supplemental Information

-NSRMCA is seeking an exemption from the “14-hour rule” in 49 CFR 395.3(a)(2), which prohibits a property-Start Printed Page 50712carrying CMV driver from driving a CMV after the 14th hour after coming on duty following 10 consecutive hours off duty.
-Under NSRMCA's proposal, they request that a U.S. mail-carrying driver may elect to drive a U.S. mail-carrying CMV no more than 10 hours following 8 consecutive hours off duty; and not drive after having been on duty 15 hours following 8 consecutive hours off duty.
+On behalf of its members employing “split-shift” contract CMV drivers, NSRMCA requested an exemption from the “14-hour rule” in 49 CFR 395.3(a)(2), which prohibits a property-carrying driver from driving a CMV after 14 hours after coming on duty following 10 consecutive hours off duty.
+Under NSRMCA's proposal, a driver transporting U.S. mail could drive a CMV no more than 10 (instead of the normal 11) hours following 8 (instead of the normal 10) consecutive hours off duty; and not drive after having been on duty 15 hours following 8 consecutive hours off duty.

 End Supplemental Information